Volkov08/ESP32Subcounter/README.md

 # ESP32Subcounter
 required libraries:
-> already available when using ESP32
+already available when using ESP32:

-Wifi.h
+>Wifi.h
-HTTPClient.h
+>HTTPClient.h

-> have to be installed extra
+have to be installed extra:

-SevSeg.h
+>SevSeg.h
-ArduinoJson.h
+>ArduinoJson.h

 connections:
 > 7-seg display